 I'm Joe Yetter.

 Our nation is in crisis.
-We face unprecedented threats from without and within and extremists politicians are making things worse.
-Now is a time for American leaders.
-That's why I'm running for Congress as the Democratic nominee.
+We face unprecedented threats from without and within and extremist politicians and activist judges are making things worse.
+Attacks on our personal freedoms and our Democracy threaten the values we hold sacred as Americans.
+Now is a time for American leaders to HONOR our way of life, PROTECT our freedoms and Democracy and BUILD a better future for our children.

-If you want a Congressperson who will wake up everyday with these three things as his North star, you had
+If you want a Congressperson who will wake up every day with these three things as their North star, you had

 JOE IS ONE OF US